jures/joomla-start/README.md

 # Joomla mobile first template in HTML5, SASS + Compass
 The template automatically unsets the core Joomla libraries (caption.js, core.js, mootools-core.js, mootools-more.js).
 Twitter bootstrap is also not included, so you really start with a blank template.
 There is a config.rb file included, if you are using sass and compass.
+Template was tested in Joomla 3.0.3.

 # How to use it
 If you need a detailed explanation you can [read my blog post about the template](http://jure-stern.si/blog/mobile-first-joomla-template-in-html5-sass-compass/).